Cutting the cost of camping out

 Whether you are a devoted backpacker or just hit the trail every couple years, backpacking can get expensive, but there are ways to hike and backpack for a fraction of what most people spend.
-Based on my frugal habits and thirty years of wilderness travel, here are six of the best ways to do it for less.
+Based on my frugal habits and thirty years of wilderness travel, here are six of the best ways to save on backpacking.

 1. Find No-Fee Places

 There are many wilderness areas around the country that do not require a fee for hiking and camping.
 Some even offer free parking.
 When searching for them, you'll get good results if you google "no fee trailhead" plus the name of the state where you plan to backpack.
 You can also go to the National Forest Service list of forests to locate places that do not charge.
 Find the state you want, click on a forest, and then click the link that says "Passes & Permits" to see if there are trails and areas that do not have a fee.

 You do not need fancy freeze-dried foods to backpack.
 They're expensive and over-packaged (and you have to carry all that packaging out with you).
 Instead take cheap and healthy high-calorie snacks like peanuts and whole-grain pretzels.
 If you prefer cooked food, bring cheap noodles that just need boiling water poured over them.
 You can add a few greens if you know your wild edible plants, which brings us to the next suggestion.

 3. Learn to Identify Wild Edibles

 If they look and taste like strawberries, blueberries or raspberries, you can safely assume you have found the wild versions of these.
 Dandelion leaves and flowers are edible as well if they are not too bitter.
 Beyond that, you'll probably have to study edible wild plants a bit to safely supplement the food you bring, but it can save you money while providing fresh food.

 4. Share the Expense